 How to sneak vegetables into your food:

 As you know, I’ve always loved veggies.
-Tim however needed a little more convincing.
-He had some bad experiences with boiled carrots that led him to believe he hates carrots.
+But others need a little more convincing.

 Ground meat dishes are great dinner ideas for picky eaters.
 You can hide plenty of veggies and no one at your dinner table will be the wiser.